Differential Walk on Spheres: Monte Carlo derivative estimation

 Observations~\labelcref{enu:type,enu:coupling} provide guidance for how to develop a Monte Carlo algorithm for estimating $\paramderiv{\solution}$.
-Observation \labelcref{enu:type} shows that the WoS estimator we presented in \cref{sec:wos}, for the solution $\solution$ to the \forwardbvp{} BVP \labelcref{eqn:bvp}, can also estimate the solution $\solnDeriv$ to the \diffbvp{} BVP \labelcref{eqn:bvp_deriv}, with a caveat: Observation \labelcref{enu:coupling} shows we must \emph{couple} a WoS estimator for the \diffbvp{} BVP to one for the \forwardbvp{} BVP---that is, allow the former to use the outputs of the latter.
+Observation \labelcref{enu:type} shows that the WoS estimator we presented in \cref{sec:wos}, for the solution $\solution$ to the \forwardbvp{} BVP \labelcref{eqn:bvp}, can also estimate the solution $\solnDeriv$ to the \diffbvp{} BVP \labelcref{eqn:bvp_deriv}, with a caveat: Observation \labelcref{enu:coupling} shows we must \emph{nest} a WoS estimator for the \forwardbvp{} BVP within one for the \diffbvp{} BVP---that is, allow the latter to use the outputs of the former.

-The fact that (the normal derivative of) $\solution$ only appears in the Dirichlet boundary data of the \diffbvp{} BVP \cref{eqn:bvp_deriv} makes this coupling straightforward: Once the WoS estimator for $\solnDeriv$ reaches some point inside $\boundary^\varepsilon\paren{\param}$, to compute the Dirichlet boundary data needed for termination, it invokes the WoS estimator for $\nicefrac{\partial \solution}{\partial n}$, as we describe below.
-This coupling is equivalent to a process that starts a random walk for $\solnDeriv$ and, at the point where the walk terminates, starts another random walk for $\nicefrac{\partial \solution}{\partial n}$ (\cref{fig:coupling}).
+The fact that (the normal derivative of) $\solution$ only appears in the Dirichlet boundary data of the \diffbvp{} BVP \cref{eqn:bvp_deriv} makes this nesting straightforward: Once the WoS estimator for $\solnDeriv$ reaches some point inside $\boundary^\varepsilon\paren{\param}$, to compute the Dirichlet boundary data needed for termination, it invokes the WoS estimator for $\nicefrac{\partial \solution}{\partial n}$, as we describe below.
+This nesting is equivalent to a process that starts a random walk for $\solnDeriv$ and, at the point where the walk terminates, starts another random walk for $\nicefrac{\partial \solution}{\partial n}$ (\cref{fig:coupling}).

-\paragraph{Estimating normal derivatives} Complicating slightly this coupling procedure is the fact that the boundary condition of the \diffbvp{} BVP \labelcref{eqn:bvp_deriv} uses not the solution $\solution$, but its normal derivative $\nicefrac{\partial \solution}{\partial \normal}$ at a boundary point $\point \in \boundary\paren{\param}$.
-A modified WoS algorithm by \citet[Section 3]{Sawhney:2020:MCG} can estimate normal derivatives; however, as \citet[Section 3.2]{BVC} explain, it cannot do so at boundary points.
+\paragraph{Estimating normal derivatives} Complicating slightly this nesting procedure is the fact that the boundary condition of the \diffbvp{} BVP \labelcref{eqn:bvp_deriv} uses not the solution $\solution$, but its normal derivative $\nicefrac{\partial \solution}{\partial \normal}$ at a boundary point $\point \in \boundary\paren{\param}$.
+A modified WoS algorithm by \citet[Section 3]{Sawhney:2020:MCG} can estimate spatial gradients; however, as \citet[Section 3.2]{BVC} explain, it cannot do so at boundary points.
 Instead, \citeauthor{BVC} approximate the normal derivative at $\point$ at an \emph{offset point} $\point - \offset \cdot \normal_{\point}$ with $\offset > \varepsilon$, which they then estimate with the modified WoS algorithm \citep[Equation 13]{Sawhney:2020:MCG}.
-The result is the overall estimator:
+The result is the overall estimator

 where the point $\pointalt$ is sampled uniformly on the sphere $\partial\maxball{\point - \offset\cdot \normal_x}$.